 Peptides applied topically to the skin (i.e. in your skincare products) can send a signal to collagen to prompt the formation of new collagen, and voila, you have the appearance of more youthful, supple skin!
 This potent anti-ageing ingredient is all the craze now and is a definite must when choosing your next product.

-Stem cells are phenomenal healers that have the ability to morph into a healthy existing cell.
+Stem cells are phenomenal healers that can morph into a healthy existing cell.
 An example would be transforming a raisin back into a grape.
-By regenerating the existing damaged cell we are able to transform the skin back to its original structure and strength.
+By regenerating the existing damaged cell, we can give back some of the strength, suppleness and youthfulness our skins once had.

 Plant-derived stem cells typically are obtained from plants and fruits that can stay fresh for a long time or regenerate on their own.
 Extracts of these stem cells are added to products to help neutralize free radicals and fight signs of aging and sun.

-So Hyaluronic Acid isn’t exactly a “latest” ingredient but rather a long standing winner in skincare.
+So Hyaluronic Acid isn’t exactly a “latest” ingredient but rather a long-standing winner in skincare.
 And don’t be fooled by the word acid… this ingredient does not strip the skin like normal fruit acids but does in fact the exact opposite.
-It is a powerful humectant (moisture binding ingredient) that will keep your skin hydrated, plump and looking beyond youthful!
+It is a powerful humectant (moisture binding ingredient) that can help to keep your skin hydrated, plump and looking radiant!

 Hyaluronic Acid is a naturally occurring component found in the human body.
-With age these levels drop, specifically from the age of 40.
-Even though it may be impossible to get back to our plump and dewy baby skin, we can improve the skin by applying this ingredient to our skins.
+With age these levels drop, specifically.
+Even though it may be impossible to get back to our plump and dewy baby skin, we can improve our skin by applying this ingredient to it.

-One way that we can achieve this is through hyaluronic acid fillers like Juvederm.
+One way that we can achieve this is through hyaluronic acid fillers or serums and needling.
 This product is injected directly into the skin to help plump out fine lines and wrinkles.
 Another effective way to introduce hyaluronic acid into the skin is topically through serums and moisturisers.
-While it won’t give you the dramatic and instantaneous results that you would get from fillers, you will see benefits in the form of softer, smoother and more hydrated skin.
-Apart from hydrating the skin it will also improve elasticity and reverse free radical damage.
+While it won’t give you the dramatic and instantaneous results that you would get from dermal fillers or needling, you can see benefits in the form of softer, smoother and more hydrated skin.
+Apart from hydrating the skin it also helps to improve elasticity and reverse free radical damage.